 Our alumni network gives you access to the people and resources you need to support you on your leadership journey.

-Our scholars are from all sectors of healthcare including the military so you benefit from a growing network of over 600 like-minded people.
+Our scholars are from all sectors of healthcare including the military so you benefit from a growing network of many like-minded people.

 Being part of the Foundation's alumni:

 - Access to a network of like-minded nurses and midwives

 - Invitations to attend events and other networking opportunities

 - Connecting with other scholars for mentoring opportunities

 - Keeping up-to-date with the latest leadership news and opportunities via regular e-newsletters